kyma-project/kyma/docs/api-gateway-v2/03-04-migration.md

 The migration is done automatically by a job, which runs during the Kyma upgrade.
 During the migration, an old Api object is being translated to an APIRule object, which may result in a temporary downtime of the exposed service.
 The original resource is deleted as a part of the migration process.
 The tool used by the job is described [in this document](https://github.com/kyma-project/kyma/blob/master/components/api-gateway-migrator/README.md#api-gateway-migrator).

 >**CAUTION:** Some Api configurations are too complex or do not meet all requirements to be automatically migrated.
 To make sure all your services are exposed via APIRules, [verify the outcome](#verify-automatic-migration) of the migration job and follow the [manual migration process](#manual-migration) guide if necessary.
-Not proceeding with the manual migration won't break the existing service exposure, but any further changes or removal of the Api resource won't affect how the service is exposed - the original configuration will be used.
+Skipping the migration won't break the existing service exposure, but any further changes or removal of the Api resource won't affect how the service is exposed - the original configuration will be used.

 ## Verify automatic migration